What would you do if someone told you something entirely new and you wanted to make sense of it, remember it, and use it later?

 This is important information for a trainer or instructional designer.
-Your training materials will be more effective, meaning the learners you provide training to will be more likely to use the skills taught in training while on the job, if you help them connect new information in training to information that they already know.
-To do this, you should intentionally add elements to your training materials that help the learner make this connection.
-You can think of this as adding “hooks” to the new information that will “hook onto” the existing information.
+Your training materials will be more effective, ultimately meaning the learners you provide training to will be more likely to use the skills taught in training while on the job, if you help them connect new information in training to information that they already know.
+To do this, you should intentionally add elements to your training materials that help the learner make these connections.
+You can think of this as adding “hooks” on the new information that will “grab onto” the existing information.

 “Learning involves the integration of new content from the instruction into existing schema in long-term memory.
 Activating prior knowledge in long-term memory that is relevant to the new content will optimize this integration process.
 Activation of prior knowledge means that existing related knowledge (schemas) in long-term memory is moved into working memory.“

 Dr. Ruth Colvin Clark, Building Expertise: Cognitive Methods for Training and Performance Improvement, p.
 55

 In general terms, metaphors, similes, and analogies are types of comparisons.
 They each compare something to something else.

 According to the Merriam-Webster online dictionary, a metaphor is “a word or phrase for one thing that is used to refer to another thing in order to show or suggest that they are similar.”